-As teen stars, their young love splintered under the spotlight of fame.
+As teen stars, their young love shattered under the spotlight of fame.

-Twelve years later, their incredible chemistry is still there…but is their relationship ready for a Take Two?
+Twelve years later, their off-screen chemistry is still there…but are they ready for take two?

 Sawyer’s Cove: The Reboot